n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 First, [download Postman](https://www.postman.com/downloads/postman-agent/) on your system.

-Now Follow this step-by-step guide to learn how HTTP requests in Postman work.
+Now follow this step-by-step guide to learn how HTTP requests work in Postman.

-**1.**  Click on Workspaces and create a new Workspace (You can call it what you want).<br>
+**1.**  Click on Workspaces and create a new Workspace (you can name it whatever you want).<br>
-**2.**  Select Collections on the left-hand side of the application and create a new collection for your HTTP requests.
+**2.**  Select Collections on the left side of the application and create a new collection for your HTTP requests.

 In this collection, you can add multiple HTTP requests.
-To do so click on the 3 Dots of the collection and select "Add request".
+To do this, click on the 3 points of the collection and select `Add request`.

 ![Picture](/_images/doc2/admin_guides_add_request.png){ loading=lazy }